 Guarantees that Help Banks Write More Small Business Loans

-The Massachusetts Capital Access Program (CAP) is designed to help small businesses (with less than 500 or fewer in employees) throughout Massachusetts obtain loans from participating banks.
+The Massachusetts Capital Access Program (CAP) is designed to help small businesses (with 200 or fewer in employees) throughout Massachusetts obtain loans from participating banks.
 Using cash collateral guarantees from a loan loss reserve fund, this program enables banks to make loans they might otherwise be unable to grant.

-Banks that participate in the program have landed over 5,800 new clients and made CAP loans totaling over $364 million since the start of the program.
-BDC Capital administers the CAP program on behalf of the Commonwealth of Massachusetts.
+Banks that participate in the program have landed over 6,700 new clients and made CAP loans totaling over $440 million since the start of the program.

 Loans guaranteed through this program may be used to start or expand businesses, or to provide permanent working capital to ensure continued profitable operations.
 Typical uses are equipment purchases, start-up costs, and real estate acquisitions.
 The CAP program can also be used for working capital lines of credit.

 Borrowers Gain Ready Access to Capital

 Because the Capital Access Program is for loans that are not bankable on their own, borrowing companies gain access to financing where none existed – up to $500,000 – with no minimum amount required.
 These loans are readily available at participating banks throughout Massachusetts.
 With few exceptions, virtually any type of commercial loan qualifies under the program if it is legal in Massachusetts.

 It costs nothing to involve the Capital Access Program in a small business loan.
 On the contrary, participating banks generally experience significant growth in their small business portfolios and gain Community Reinvestment Act credit for these loans.
 There are no unnecessary delays or red tape, since banks use their own forms, underwriting standards and closing procedures.

 Everything Stays Between the Borrower and the Bank